Skip to main content

 Automatic Rollout across environments

-Step 1 - Start Bytebase with ngrok
+Step 1 - Set up Bytebase

 Step 2 - Create Service Account